parthsongaonkar/data-integration-and-governance/README.md

-# data-integration-and-governance
-A professional data management portfolio covering end-to-end ETL pipeline development using MySQL and Pentaho, and a critical evaluation of enterprise data governance practices including maturity assessment, ethics, privacy, security and regulatory compliance with strategic recommendations for leadership.
+# Data Integration and Governance Portfolio

+## Overview
+This repository presents a two-part data management portfolio that covers the full spectrum of enterprise data practices — from building a production-ready ETL pipeline and data warehouse, to critically evaluating and strengthening an organisation's data governance framework.

+The work progresses from technical implementation through to strategic governance, reflecting how real-world data management operates across both engineering and leadership dimensions.

+---

+## Repository Structure